- Venezuela is currently suffering from hyperinflation and

 The BBC reported on Wednesday that Venezuela is "a paralyzed country" after the economic changes over the weekend.
 Cash withdrawals are being restricted and there is confusion over how exactly the new system works.

-Venezuelans are turning to cryptocurrencies as a way to store value as the Venezuelan bolivar's exchange rate spirals out of control.
+Venezuelans are turning to investing in cryptocurrencies as a way to store value as the Venezuelan bolivar's exchange rate spirals out of control.

 Dash is an open source cryptocurrency created in 2014.
 It has low fees and near-instant transactions.
 Dash is currently the 14th largest cryptocurrency in the world, according to CoinMarketCap.com, with just over $1 billion-worth in circulation.